Bartholomew Name Meaning: Origins and Significance

 Overall, Bartholomew is an important name in religious texts and is associated with the apostle Bartholomew, who was a follower of Jesus and a martyr for his faith.

-See also Holden Name Meaning: Origin and Significance
+See also Jules Name Meaning: Discover the Origins and Significance of the Name

 Transliterations and Variations